Resources for Veterans

 The Sergeant First Class Heath Robinson Honoring our Promise to Address Comprehensive Toxics Act of 2022, or PACT Act, is a new law that expands VA health care and benefits for Veterans exposed to burn pits and other toxic substances.
 It addresses health care, presumption of service-connection, research, resources, and other matters related to veterans who were exposed to toxic substances during military service.

-The PACT Act adds to the list of health conditions that the VA assumes (or “presumes”) are caused by exposure to these substances.
+The PACT Act lists health conditions that the VA assumes (or “presumes”) are caused by exposure to certain toxic substances.
 This law helps the VA provide generations of veterans—and their survivors—with the care and benefits they’ve earned and deserve.

 The PACT Act was signed by President Biden on August 10, 2022.